-Graduates receive advanced education in new and expanding areas of construction programming, cost control, and project management.
-The MCM degree is designed to provide graduates with knowledge in key areas of project management including project controls, construction methods and equipment, law, and safety.
+Receive an advanced education in new and expanding areas of construction programming, cost control, project management, construction law and safety.

-All MCM applicants are expected to have college-level proficiency in English (reading and writing) and mathematics.
+All MCM applicants are expected to have college-level proficiency in mathematics and reading and writing in English.

 The Master of Construction Management was developed with industry input to provide graduates with the skills desired by the construction industry.
-Students who successfully complete the curriculum will be prepared for entry into the construction engineering/project management or related fields of study, such as business, law and other engineering disciplines.
+MCM graduates will be prepared for project management careers in such fields as construction, engineering, business and law.

 Program Learning Goals